Archbishop Shaw High School

-Archbishop Shaw High School is an Archdiocesan school administered under the Salesians of St. John Bosco.
+Archbishop Shaw High School is an archdiocesan school administered under the Salesians of Don Bosco.
 It is approved by the Louisiana State Department of Education and the Southern Association of Secondary Schools and Colleges.
 Founded in 1962, it is located in Marrero, Louisiana, and is part of the Roman Catholic Archdiocese of New Orleans.

 History

 Archbishop John W. Shaw, whose leadership of the Archdiocese New Orleans ran from 1918 to 1934, had a special interest in the Catholic community of the West Bank.
-During this time many churches and schools were founded.
-In that time, Hope Haven Institute, an orphanage and foster home for boys was founded and the Salesians of St. John Bosco were asked to staff it.
+During this time, many churches and schools were founded.
+In that time, Hope Haven Institute, an orphanage and foster home for boys was founded and the Salesians of Don Bosco were asked to staff it.

-The mission of the Salesians is to serve the poor and the young through the Preventive System of St. John Bosco in light of the Gospel and Jesus Christ.
-In 1962 Archbishop Joseph Rummel of New Orleans dedicated a new high school on the West Bank and named it in honor of Archbishop Shaw.
+The mission of the Salesians is to serve the poor and the young through the Preventive System of John Bosco in light of the gospel and Jesus Christ.
+In 1962 Archbishop Joseph Rummel of New Orleans dedicated a new high school on the West Bank and named it in honor of Shaw.
 The school was built on the same 70-acre plot of land that was used by Hope Haven.

-The Rev. Paul Avallone, SDB was the school's founding principal.
-In 2018, Rev. Avallone was credibly accused of sexual molestation.
-The Archdiocese of New Orleans named Rev. Avallone as one of many clergy found to have sexually abused minors.
+Paul Avallone was the school's founding principal.
 Originally, only a small complex was built to meet the needs of the developing West Bank.
 Every year the school continued to grow in both admissions and infrastructure.
 While Archbishop Shaw High School is the only school for boys on the West Bank, it also attracts students from all over southeast Louisiana.